tarberd/tese-bernardo-ferrari/minutes/minute-from-2020-10-27.md

-# Minute from 2020-10-22
+# Minute from 2020-10-27

 ## What have I done:

 1:15 hrs: Reading TaPL book ch.
 3:

 1. The name of the game is operational semantics;
-2. metavariables are the names on the left side of productions and generate sets;
+2. Meta-variables are the names on the left side of productions and generate sets;
-3. rules are meta rules;
+3. Rules are meta rules;
-4. gramar relates to the AST and not to the sintax.
+4. Grammar relates to the AST and not to the syntax.

 3:00 hrs: Expanded the operational semantics to include: